juruen/cavalieri/HOWTO.md

 Cavalieri reports internal metrics that are useful to measure its health and performance.

-They are tagged with *cavalieri::internals*.
-You can fire up your Riemann dashboard and use the query *tagged = "cavalieri::internals"* to see how Cavalieri is doing in real time.
+They are tagged with *cavalieri::internal*.
+You can fire up your Riemann dashboard and use the query *tagged = "cavalieri::internal"* to see how Cavalieri is doing in real time.

 You will find intersting metrics such as the rate of events being processed